How to Cool Down a MacBook?

 5. Avoid excessive moisture, and do not spray liquid directly onto the Mac.

-7. Next, wipe the display with a microfiber cloth in a circular motion, starting from the center and moving outward.
-Avoid applying excessive pressure or using abrasive materials that could scratch the display.
+7. Gently wipe the display in circular motions with a microfiber cloth, starting from the center and moving outward.
+Avoid excessive pressure or abrasive materials to prevent scratches.

 8. Use compressed air or a soft-bristle brush to clean the vents and ports on your Mac.
 Hold the canister a few inches away and use short bursts to blow away dust and debris.